dortania/OpenCore-Install-Guide/AMD/fx.md

 * **EnableWriteUnprotector**: YES
   * Removes write protection from CR0 register during their execution
 * **ForceExitBootServices**: NO
-  * Ensures ExitBootServices calls succeeds even when MemoryMap has changed, don't use unless necessary
+  * Ensures ExitBootServices calls succeeds even when the Memory Map has changed, don't use unless necessary
 * **ProtectMemoryRegions**: NO
-  * Needed for fixing artefacts and sleep-wake issues, generally only needed on very old firmwares
+  * Needed for fixing artifacts and sleep-wake issues, generally only needed on very old firmwares
 * **ProtectSecureBoot**: NO
   * Fixes Secure Boot keys on MacPro5,1 and Insyde firmwares
 * **ProtectUefiServices**: NO